-Relating to Status Cate gory Value Obligation Reference Estimating the contract value 8 ≥\$680,000 ≥\$9.584 million You must estimate the maximum value of a covered procurement including, amongst other factors, the value of the goods or services to be procured; the value of any options, extensions or renewals; and any remuneration and revenue streams payable in the proposed contract.
-PBD-2019-05 Enforceable Procurement Provisions Open approach to market 1 Ê ≥\$680,000 ≥\$9.584 million You must issue an open approach to market (OAM) published on NSW eTendering except: • in specific circumstances when limited tendering may be used when using a procurement panel or procurement list (including a prequalification scheme) established in accordance with the EPP Direction.
+Relating to Status Cate egory Value Obligation Reference Open approach to market 8 2 ≥\$680,000 ≥\$9.584 million You must issue an open approach to market (OAM) published on NSWeTendering except: in specific circumstances when limited tendering may be used when using a procurement panel or procurement list (including a prequalification scheme) established in accordance with the EPP Direction.
 An OAM may be, for example, an open request for tender (RFT), an expression of interest process (EOI), a multi-stage process, a request for quotation (RFQ), a request for proposals (RFP) or any innovative strategy that involves a competitive market approach.
-Limited tendering ≥\$680,000 ≥\$9.584 million Limited tendering is where you directly invite one or more suppliers of your choice to participate in a procurement, e.g. direct negotiation.
+Limited tendering Í (≥\$680,000 ≥\$9.584 million Limited tendering is where you directly invite one or more suppliers of your choice to participate in a procurement, e.g. direct negotiation.
 PBD-2019-05 Enforceable Procurement Provisions You must only use limited tendering in the circumstances listed in cl.
 15 of the EPP Direction , such as reasons of extreme urgency or an absence of competition due to technical reasons.
-1 You must keep a written report for each contract awarded by limited tendering that justifies the use of the limited tender.
-Transitional Ê ≥\$680,000 The EPP Direction does not apply to any contract or procurement panel PBD-2019-05 Enforceable arrangements ≥\$9.584 million entered into before 29 November 2019.
+B You must keep a written report for each contract awarded by limited tendering that justifies the use of the limited tender.
+Transitional arrangements ≥\$680,000 ≥\$9.584 million The EPP Direction does not apply to any contract or procurement panel entered into before 29 November 2019.
 It also does not restrict the use of extension options on existing contracts.
 You can continue to use the contract or the panel for the period it is in force, including extension options if exercised.
-Procurement Provisions You do not have to comply with the EPP Direction if your procurement commenced before the 29 November 2019, provided the contract is awarded within three years.
+PBD-2019-05 Enforceable Procurement Provisions You do not have to comply with the EPP Direction if your procurement commenced before the 29 November 2019, provided the contract is awarded within three years.